freud96/TENET_progress/docs/code_tracing/dl_matmul_py.md

 This document studies MLC-LLM's, pipeline.py, matmul.py of Dlight.
 The former is to compile the model into executable library to deploy on native hardware, the latter is written as a pass to optimize IRModule, GEMM schefule rule for GPU operators.
 This documents mainly has 3 parts:

 1. Detailing pipeline.py, when and how it is called
-2. How the IRModule, whioch block it targets.
+2. How the IRModule, which block it targets.
 3. Case study of GPT-2

 ## Objective